Sky Tonight

 Where is NGC2542 right now?

 NGC2542 is located in the constellation Puppis, at right ascension 08h 11m 16s" and declination -12° 55' 37s.
-At the current time, it is above the horizon at an altitude of 17 degrees toward the west-southwest from your location, with an apparent magnitude of 4.72.
+Although it is currently above the horizon at an altitude of 23 degrees, NGC2542 is not visible because it is daytime.

 Finder Chart for NGC2542